 First and second weeks

 - Bandages are not used following cruciate surgery because it is important that your pet is able to flex and extend the operated knee freely right from day one.
-A gauze pad may have been sutured over the skin incision to protect the wound.
-The pad can be removed after 2-3 days or so and the skin sutures are removed 10 days after surgery.
-During the first 14 days, your pet should be encouraged to take frequent short leash walks: 5-10 minutes six times daily is a good starting point.
-It is important that the operated knee joint is returned to use as quickly as possible – concentrate on walking relatively slowly as this will encourage the patient to use the leg.
-Your dog should go outside ON A LEASH, even in the garden, to toilet during the first eight weeks after surgery.
+The dressing can be removed after 2-3 days or so and the skin sutures are checked 10 days after surgery.
+These will dissolve and do not require removal.
+Your dog should go outside ON A LEASH, even in the garden, to toilet during the first 12 weeks after surgery.
 Do not swim the dog.
-No other exercise is recommended for the first 14 days – it is important to not let your pet loose to run freely in the house, particularly up and down stairs.
+No other exercise is recommended for the first 10 days – it is important to not let your pet loose to run freely in the house, particularly up and down stairs.

-- Check X rays are scheduled for the end of week 4-6 and these should confirm that the osteotomy is healing well.
+- Check X rays are scheduled for the end of week 6 and these should confirm that the osteotomy is healing well.
 Bear in mind that although bone healing and remodelling will be progressing nicely, full strength will not be established for several more weeks.
-At this stage, the patient will be capable of frequent (20-30 minutes) leash walks.
+At this stage, the patient will be capable of 3 (20 minute) leash walks per day

 - The key to success is a program of gradually increasing activity.
 At first, the patient can be allowed off the leash towards the end of the last walk of the day – choose a quiet area with a good surface – a short cut grassy park is ideal – without dogs or other distractions that might encourage your pet to do too much too soon.
 Five minutes is enough for the first day off the leash.
 Subsequently, the amount of free running play and exercise can be increased gradually back towards normal pre-injury levels.
-Most dogs will be capable of full, unrestricted athletic activity at 12 weeks after their MMP operation, 16 weeks for TPLO.
-Some residual low grade stiffness and lameness may still be seen at twelve weeks but this will resolve completely over the subsequent month or two as the patient regains full fitness and the osteotomy completes its healing process.
+Some residual low grade stiffness and lameness may still be seen at twelve weeks but this should resolve completely over the subsequent month or two as the patient regains full fitness and the osteotomy completes its healing process.

 - Remember, however, we cannot revert your pet’s stifle to normal.
 Inevitably, arthritis will occur in time and you may be advised to consider a course of injections (“Cartrophen”) or joint supplements (e.g.glucosamine) long term which may delay the onset of symptoms.
 There is also a special prescription diet (Hills JD) which has proven benefit for arthritis.
 Unfortunately, many dogs have a tendency to develop cruciate problems in both knees, so it is possible that surgery may be required on the other leg in the future.